OSGeo/PROJ/docs/source/specifications/geodetictiffgrids.rst

 .. note::

     TIFF has another mechanism to link IFDs, the SubIFD tag.
-This potentially enables to define a hiearchy of IFDs (similar to HDF5 groups).
-There is no support for that in most TIFF-using software, notably GDAL, and no compelling need to have a nested hiearchy, so "flat" organization with the standard IFD chaining mechanism is adopted.
+This potentially enables to define a hierarchy of IFDs (similar to HDF5 groups).
+There is no support for that in most TIFF-using software, notably GDAL, and no compelling need to have a nested hierarchy, so "flat" organization with the standard IFD chaining mechanism is adopted.

 Examples of multi-grid dataset